 Will UK Travellers Need to Apply for a Visa to Visit Europe?

-Travellers from the UK don’t currently need a visa to enter Europe.
-However, there are plans to introduce a travel authorisation system in the near future.
+Travellers from the UK don’t currently need a visa to enter Europe for holidays and currently there is not a plan to introduce visas for this purpose.
+However, there are plans to introduce a travel authorisation system, otherwise known as a visa waiver scheme, in the near future.

-What Is the New Visa-Waiver System for UK Travellers Visiting the EU and Schengen Area?
+What Is the New Visa-Waiver Scheme for UK Travellers Visiting the EU and Schengen Area?

-The new visa-waiver system will be called the ‘European Travel Information and Authorisation System’.
+The new visa waiver scheme will be called the ‘European Travel Information and Authorisation System’.
 It’s known as ‘ETIAS’ for short.

 It will mean that travellers from over 60 visa-exempt countries will be required to have a travel authorisation to enter most European countries.